Co-founder of Astral Tribe, Dallas’s first Psytrance crew and esteemed Dj of Universal Mind Productions,

 In the past two years Aeon has been focusing his time in the studio where he demonstrates his long time proficiency for digital sound design and incorporates it with his diverse knowledge of music theory.
 Now a proud member of the Atrium Obscurum family, Aeon is excited to be working with such a great collection of talented and energetic people.

-Ally Fiesta started her love electronic underground dance music in the warehouse district of Arlington, TX while going to high school.
-After moving to Dallas after college, she would dance on stage while drum and bass played and was known as "the loudest bitch in the building."
+Ally Fiesta started her love electronic underground dance music in the warehouse district of Arlington, TX in 2001.
+After moving to Dallas after college, she would support her dj friends while drum and bass played and was known as "the loudest bitch in the building."
 During that time, she traveled all over while networking with her notorious cards: Hello you have met Kitty B™.
 During this early time she posted event photos with encouragement from Core Records owner, Reggie, on www.HydroSupraLicked.com with comical captions and highlights.
-While promoting events with friends in the mid-cities, Ally volunteered with a local chapter of harm reduction group, DanceSafe.org in early 2000s.
+From 2001-2003, Ally volunteered with a local chapter of harm reduction group, DanceSafe.org.

-After a year of her best friend slash hair dresser, Jessica, telling Ally about psychedelic trance events she decided to go after being told that some party goers had panic attacks while listening to a set from Grapes of Wrath.
-Since Ally is a fan of intense and wild parties with BADASS MUSIC she decided that she would have to check out what this was all about.
-Ally rode with camping gear the four hours away from Dallas to go to a psytrance party at Recreation Plantation.
-It was here that Ally found herself in the middle of a dance floor out starring at the dj area, with the moon spotlighting this scene, trying to figure out why this sounded like sped up metal.
-It was then that Brian Aldridge walked up & said, "This isn't Dallas anymore."
+In 2007, after Jessica told Ally about psychedelic trance events she decided to go after being told that some party goers freaking out & hiding during a set from Grapes of Wrath.
+Ally found herself in the middle of a dance floor at Recreation Plantation starring at the dj area trying to figure out why this sounded like sped up metal during Dragon’s set.
+It was then that DJ Uhm walked up & said, "This isn't Dallas anymore."
 No. Fucking.
 Shit.
 No guest list, no velvet ropes, no enclosed hot room, no stilettos, and everyone was making sure everyone else would survive the night with warmth and water.
 It was a full community effort.
-That is why Ally loves psychedelic trance, the darker the better of course honey, no extras, no frill, no bullshit - just a hardcore, fast and wild ride till sun up.
-In 2007, she rode with trance addicts for AUM Fest in Eureka Springs, AR and it happened organically how these folks would become her trance family and throw the most unique and
+The small psytrance Texas scene was reliant on helping set up, run, support each other’s events.
+It was a family vibe.
+Later that year, she rode with trance addicts for AUM Fest in Eureka Springs, AR and it happened organically how these folks would become her trance family after hearing psytrance producers from all over planet Earth.

 I have always been in love with music.
 Throughout my life I was lucky enough to be introduced & then thrown into many different genres, scenes.
 Starting with a love for metal, it’s evolved into a love for everything, edm being my absolute favorite.